Welcome to our Therapies page. Here you will find information on the additional Therapies we offer as well as Osteopathy.

 There is often a confusion about this branch of Yoga.
 People think that all Yoga is Hatha.
 Hatha Yoga is the physical aspect of Yoga, not all Yoga.
 Hatha can be broken down into 'Ha' meaning Sun and 'Tha' meaning Moon, balancing the Yin and the Yang.
 A typical Hatha class starts with Pranayama ( breath work), then a series of warm up movements, we then move onto the main asanas (poses) with a focus on alignment before slowly winding down and ending with Savasana (relaxation).

 Yin Yoga gives us the space to slow down, a chance to stay with our experiences rather than rushing.
 Yin Yoga focuses on the fascia of the body- connective tissue, tendons and ligaments, together with the joints.
 Yin Yoga is a very slow practice and works the area of the body 'above the knees and below the navel'.
 All postures are practised seated or lying down and often held for around 5 minutes.
 During this sustained hold there is an encouragement of softness and muscle has a chance to release.
 It gives us a chance to be still and really turn inwards and listen to the body.
 It can become a deeply relaxing and nurturing practice.

-Please note all bookings and general enquires must go direct to Suzanne or Yvonne.
+Please note all bookings and general enquires must go direct to Suzanne or Nicole.

 Northallerton Osteopaths at Hale House is only a venue for these classes.